Tennis (1984 video game): Gameplay

-The game features single-player and two-player modes for singles and doubles matches, with either competitive or cooperative gameplay.
+Tennis features single-player and two-player modes for singles and doubles matches, with either competitive or cooperative gameplay.
 A computerized opponent's artificial intelligence can be set to one of five difficulty levels.
-Mario is the referee.
+Mario is the official.
+Unlike other tennis video games, the singles mode puts one player against the AI and the doubles mode puts two human players on the same team against two AI opponents, it is not possible to do 2 player singles, 1 player doubles, or 2 player doubles on separate teams.

 Development and release

 In 1983, the Famicom had only three launch games, and its library would total seven, including Tennis.
 Shigeru Miyamoto said he was "directly in charge of the character design and the game design".
 The game was developed in 1983.